delventhalz/secret-santa-js/README.md

 ```

 This will download the Secret Santa script and its config files, as well as the
-Node module it uses to send emails.
+modules it uses to generate assignments and send emails.

 ## Config